-Once upon a time, I had a blanket… And now it is completely destroyed!
-Well, it has a number of snags and holes anyway.
-A common behavior in cats is the motion of pushing their paws into something soft, alternating between the left and the right paw, which is called “kneading”.
-It is called this because they appear as if they were a baker kneading dough.
+A common behavior in cats is the motion of pushing their paws into something soft, alternating between the left and the right paw which is called “kneading”.
+It’s called this because they appear as if they were a baker kneading dough.
 I like to refer to it as “paw humping”.
-While some cats knead with their nails retracted, other cats fully extend them, which is what ultimately ruined all my favorite soft blankets and pillows.
-Thanks cats!
+Some cats knead with their nails retracted, other cats fully extend them.
+But why do cats do this anyway?

 In the scientific sense of kneading, cats have scent glands in the pads of their paws.
-When kneading, and even scratching, they leave behind a unique scent on the surface of the material which serves as a territorial marker.
-When a cat kneads in your lap, they are not only getting comfortable but leaving their kitty scent all over you, claiming you as theirs.
-If this is something your cat does on a regular basis, it is probably a good idea to keep your cat’s nails trimmed as it can be quite painful when they push all of their weight into your lap with their nails.
-This will also reduce them putting snags in blankets, pillows and other soft items while kneading.
-It is also very common for females to knead more frequently entering into their heat cycles.
-This form of kneading can happen on anything soft and is often accompanied with nails.
-Spaying will reduce this habit, but kneading is something that is instinctive and can never be untrained.
+When kneading and even scratching, they leave behind a unique scent on the surface of the material which serves as a territorial marker.
+When a cat kneads in your lap they are not only getting comfortable but leaving their kitty scent all over you, claiming you as theirs.
+A female going into heat will do this more frequently and it is believed that she is leaving her scent behind to attract a male.